 No analogy better describes life in the military than being on a sports team.
 From the obvious comparisons (you’re operating in a team environment) to the more nuanced (there’s always some kind of competition going on within that team), there’s no denying a strong correlation between the two lifestyles.

-As anyone who’s part of the military community knows, there’s an eternal inter-service rivalry running between the branches of the US Armed Forces.
-This competition is played out in hypotheticals shared between bored troops because, truthfully, there’s no real way to determine which single branch ‘better’ than the rest.
+As anyone familiar with the military community knows, there is an enduring inter-service rivalry among the branches of the U.S. armed forces.
+This competition is played out in hypotheticals shared between bored troops because, truthfully, there’s no real way to determine which single branch is “better” than the rest.

 At the end of the day, it’s all a matter of taste, much like choosing a favorite sports league to follow.
 Well, don’t worry, sports fans, we’ve selected a league for each branch so you don’t have to.

-In a lot of ways, this is the easiest parallel to draw.
-The Army is the oldest of all the armed services, founded in June, 1775, which makes it less than a hundred years older than Major League Baseball, which was founded in 1869.
+In many ways, this is the easiest parallel to draw.
+The Army is the oldest of all the armed services, founded in June 1775, which makes it less than a hundred years older than Major League Baseball, which was founded in 1869.

 In many ways, the Army is “America’s service” in the same way that baseball is “America’s pastime.”

-There are some abundantly clear parallels here, as well.
-The most literal of these connections is that the the Navy is known for its astonishing power on the seas and NHL players are known for being immense forces on ice — frozen water.
+There are also some abundantly clear parallels here.
+The most literal of these connections is that the Navy is known for its astonishing power on the seas, and NHL players are known for being immense forces on ice, frozen water.

-Furthermore, there’s a lot more to the Navy than most people realize, but everyone knows about their elite, the Navy SEALs.
-Hockey has a long, storied history, filled with amazing athletes — many of which are unknown by most, but everyone knows of Wayne Gretzky.
+Furthermore, there’s a lot more to the Navy than most people realize, but everyone is familiar with their elite, the Navy SEALs.
+Hockey has a long, storied history, filled with amazing athletes, many of whom are unknown to most, but everyone is familiar with Wayne Gretzky.

 This one truly is the easiest to see.
 First, they both have the coolest uniforms.
 The much-worshipped Marine Dress Blues is, without a doubt, the most iconic uniform in the American military — and there’s nothing that says “American sports” quite like an NFL helmet.

 The last and most prominent similarity is their popularity.
 The USMC is respected and recognized all over America.
 If their body, posture, or uniform doesn’t give them away, their conduct will.
-Though the public perception of the NFL is currently suffering, there’s no denying that, historically, football has held a firm foothold in American hearts.
+Although the public perception of the NFL is currently suffering, there is no denying that, historically, football has held a firm foothold in American hearts.

 Simply put, the USAF is the youngest and most fly.

-The NBA gets a lot of greats that would’ve likely played football or baseball in generations past.
-They constantly get the newest uniform and technological updates — and it’s the hardest league to get into (by percentage.
-There are 494 total NBA players and 1,696 NFL players).
+The NBA attracts many greats who would have likely played football or baseball in generations past.
+They constantly receive the latest uniforms and technological updates.
+It’s also the hardest league to get into, by percentage.
+There are 494 total NBA players and 1,696 NFL players.

 Look, we know you’re important and there are tons of fans out there, but the American public just hasn’t caught on yet.
 I mean, soccer didn’t even make the cover photo of this article, so…